KhyeLerk/testAdes1/worksheets/wireframes/basic_frontend_data_viewer.md

 3. Pagination tool meets functionality requirement.
 4. Rows are collapsible which makes information more.
 5. Columns are able to be resized which allows data with many columns to be more organized.
+6. Selected row is shaded in a different color for better clarity.

 #### Bad Points

 1. Pagination UI looks too small.
-2. Unable to choose page size.
-3. Does not show total number of rows which can be inefficient as a data viewer.
+2. Does not show total number of rows which can be inefficient as a data viewer.
+3. The drop down table has inefficient column spacing which makes data in certain columns look very compact.